 Prevention is key

 Prevention is the key to ending fistula.
-Ensuring skilled birth care at all births and providing timely and high quality emergency obstetric care for all women and girls who develop complications during delivery would make fistula as rare in developing countries as it is in the industrialized world.
+Fistula is an indicator of poor quality of care.
+Ensuring skilled birth care at all births and providing timely and high quality emergency obstetric care for all women and girls who develop complications during delivery would make this tragic condition as rare in developing countries as it is in the industrialized world.

 Additionally, providing family planning to those who want it could significantly reduce maternal disability and death.